arilobi/arilobi/README.md

 ## Hi there 👋 my name is Marion Nabulobi!

 I'm a software developer with a love of mixing my design skills with my coding skills.
-I aspire to be a FullStack Web developer where I can create an interactive and aesthetically pleasing UI that will catch a user's eye when they come across apps that I have developed or have received aid from fellow developers.
+I aspire to be a Frontend developer where I can create an interactive and aesthetically pleasing UI that will catch a user's eye when they come across apps that I have developed or have received aid from fellow developers.

 **Fun Facts**